RayHightower/RayHightower.com/_posts/2014-06-16-citizen-science-with-openrov.markdown

 That's how open source works at OpenROV.

 ###Hardware Testing
-{% imgcap right /images/testing-motor-controller.jpg Testing new hardware. %}
+{% include image.html img="/images/testing-motor-controller.jpg" caption="Testing new hardware." %}
 I offered to leave when the OpenROV team prepared to test some new components.
 After working in tech for decades, I've learned to respect a company's right to protect secrets.

 "You forget that this is all open source," they told me.
 "The schematics are already online, so there's nothing to hide.
 Come and watch the test."